Parmicciano/themasternetwork/docs/content/en/host-an-api-with-ssl.md

 In order for the connections between your users and your server to be secure, your connections must be encrypted with an ssl certificate.
 <br>
 It is therefore necessary to generate an ssl certificate that is verified by an authority (allowing your certificate to be known).<br>
 So you need to use certbot and use dns validation.
-Indeed, as the servers you use on the masternetwork do not have a public ip, you have to use a dns validation.
+Indeed, as the servers you use on the <a href="https://masternetwork.dev">masternetwork</a> do not have a public ip, you have to use a dns validation.
 <code-block active>

   ```bash